Small Estates in California

 When is the value of the assets determined?
 At the date of death, even if the affidavit or declaration is signed years later.

 When can the small estates law be used?
 When at least 40 days have elapsed since the date of death.
 The affidavit or declaration cannot be signed before the 40-day period ends.
-The new limit of $150,000 applies to all estates, regardless when the decedent died, provided the affidavit was signed after Jan.
-1, 2012.

 Who can use the small estates law?
 Beneficiaries and heirs of the estate, trustees of the decedent's trust, and fiduciaries, among others.